slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ## Source Attestations

-There are two uses for source attestations within the source track:
+There are two broad categories of source attestations within the source track:

-1. Assertions: Communicate to downstream users what high level security properties a given source revision meets.
+1. Summary attestations: Used to communicate to downstream users what high level security properties a given source revision meets.
-2. Evidence: Provide trustworthy, tamper-proof, metadata which can be used to determine what high level security properties a given source revision meets.
+2. Detailed attestations: Provide trustworthy, tamper-proof, metadata which can be used to determine what high level security properties a given source revision meets.

-To provide interoperability and ensure ease of use, it's essential that the 'assertions' are applicable across all Source Control Platforms.
+To provide interoperability and ensure ease of use, it's essential that the summary attestations are applicable across all Source Control Platforms.
-Due to the significant differences in how SCPs operate and how they may chose to meet the Source Track requirements it is preferable to allow for flexibility with 'evidence' attestations.
-To that end SLSA leaves 'evidence' attestations undefined and up to the SCPs to determine what works best in their environment.
+Due to the significant differences in how SCPs operate and how they may chose to meet the Source Track requirements it is preferable to allow for flexibility with the detailed attestations.
+To that end SLSA leaves detailed attestations undefined and up to the SCPs to determine what works best in their environment.

-### Source Level Assertions
+### Summary attestation

-Source level assertions are issued by some authority that has sufficient evidence to make the determination of a given revision's source level.
+Summary attestations are issued by some authority that has sufficient evidence to make the determination of a given revision's source level.

-These assertions are communicated in [Verification Summary Attestations (VSAs)](./verification_summary.md) as follows:
+The source track issues summary attestations using [Verification Summary Attestations (VSAs)](./verification_summary.md) as follows:

 1.  `subject.uri` SHOULD be set to a human readable URI of the revision.
 2.  `subject.digest` MUST include the revision identifier (e.g. `gitCommit`) and MAY include other digests over the contents of the revision (e.g. `gitTree`, `dirHash`, etc...).